trizin/avax-subnet-customization/README.md

 > Successfully created genesis
 ```

+Congrats!
 You just created a subnet! 👏🎉
 ## Deploying the subnet

 This is the most fun part.
-We will deploy the subnet that we just created, and it's so easy, thanks to Avalanche CLI!
+We will deploy the subnet that we just created, and it's so easy to do, thanks to Avalanche CLI!

 ```bash
 $ avalanche subnet deploy testSubnet